PranitThomas/Formula-One-Companion-Website/README.md

 ## How to Play RaceORama

 1. Launch the RaceORama game from the website.
-2. Use the arrow keys (or other controls specified) to maneuver your F1 car.
+2. Use the arrow keys to maneuver your F1 car.
 3. Avoid obstacles to keep your run going and achieve a high score.

 ---